 Even though some of our wildlife may look cuddly and non-threatening, you still need to exercise caution – even with the intoxicatingly cute creatures.

 Quokkas for example – A tiny cousin of the kangaroo and known as “the world’s happiest animal” – roam free among locals on Perth’s Rottnest Island.
 Even though these adorable critters look friendly and will often approach humans, they are wild animals and should be treated as such.

 As a general rule, avoid touching or feeding any wild animal and give extra space to a mother and her young.
-By keeping to these rules, you can avoid causing undue stress that may provoke an animal to scratch or bite in self-defense.
+By keeping to these rules, you can avoid causing undue stress that may provoke an animal to scratch or bite in self-defence.